 Now it’s time to create the audit plan.

-The audit plan is the linkage between planning and further audit procedures.
 What are “further audit procedures”?
 They are the tactical steps to address risk including substantive procedures and test of controls.
 The audit program links back to the identified risks and points forward to the substantive procedures and test of controls.
 Substantive procedures include tests of details and substantive analytical procedures.

 How—in a practical sense—do we create the audit programs?
 Most auditors tailor the prior year audit programs.
 That works—as long as we revise them to address the current year risks.
 Audit programs are not—at least, they should not be—static documents.
 Even so, the current year audit program can be the same as last year—as long as the risks are the same.